hairyhenderson/gomplate/docs/content/functions/data.md

 - set the `EJSON_KEY_FILE` environment variable to the path to a file containing the private key
 - set the `EJSON_KEYDIR` environment variable to the path to a directory containing private keys (filename must be the public key), just like [`ejson decrypt`'s `--keydir`](https://github.com/Shopify/ejson/blob/master/man/man1/ejson.1.ronn) flag.
 Defaults to `/opt/ejson/keys`.

+#### Encrypted data with SOPS

+If the input is encrypted with [SOPS](https://github.com/mozilla/sops), this function will attempt to decrypt it.
+Note that if it cannot be decrypted, no error will be given, but the output will be returned unmodified.

 ### Usage

 ```go